kengentenerende/Autmation-FIN6-Adversary-Emulation/README.md

 #### Step 1: Generate SSH Key Pairs using Putty

-- Grab the last version of the [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Windows Installer executable package and install it onto your Target Machine.
+- Install latest version of the [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Windows Installer executable package and install it onto your Target Machine.
-- Open PuTTygen and proceed with Keys generation:
+- Open PuTTygen and proceed with Key Generation.
 - Save both keys (Public and Private Keys) to a secure location on your computer.
--
   - ![image](https://github.com/kengentenerende/Automation-FIN6-Adversary-Emulation/assets/46080752/bb16249a-0267-4460-9124-2079ba4d09b1)
 - Select and copy Public Key into a text file which will be later pasted into the OpenSSH authorized_keys file on the remote server.
 -